- Visit nearby pools, particularly when there is adult or lap swimming, to discern any interest in forming a Masters club.

 - Form an organizing committee from the interested people contacted and choose a name for the swim club.
 Decide on membership fees, coach’s remuneration, number of weekly workouts and starting time and length of each workout.
 Decide on goals such as whether to host a swim meet or publish a club newsletter or hold social activities.
 Decide on what equipment is necessary, such as pace clocks, kick boards, pull-buoys, hand paddles, stopwatches, lap counters and a club banner.

 - Register your club.
-For a Masters swim club to avail itself of and be protected by the blanket Masters insurance policy, the Masters swim club MUST be registered and EVERY swimmer in that swim club MUST be registered with MSO.
+If a Masters swim club depends ENTIRELY on MSO’s insurance policy to cover its activities, swimmers and coaches, then the Masters swim club MUST be registered/affiliated with MSO and EVERY swimmer and coach in that swim club MUST be registered with MSO.
 The club executive must also be listed in the MSO database.
 Remember: “Registration before participation.”

 - To become registered with MSO, contact the Registrar: firstname.lastname@example.org